ImmutableVariable/learnityourself/docs/python/04-data-structures/05-sets.md

 ### Union

-The union of two sets contains all elements from both sets:
+A union is the combination of two sets, including all unique elements from both sets:

 ```python
 set1 = {1, 2, 3}